cmdrkotori/udisks2/README.md

 ## UDisks2 Qt binders
 A basic set of bindings to org.freedesktop.UDisks2.*.
 Designed for people who hate object sprawl.

+Part of the playground series of repositories.
+The playground series are helper classes/apps I wrote, mainly uploaded for posterity.

 ## Features
 Supports enough to aid "play disc" functionality (detect and mount) in media players.